Peer-Led Team Learning (PLTL): Philosophy and Implementation

 11:30 AM - 1:00 PM

-Presenters: Jacinta Mutambuki, Ph.D., STEM Education Postdoctoral Research Associate and Denise Leonard, Ph.D., Assistant Director
+Presenters: Jacinta Mutambuki, Ph.D., STEM Education Postdoctoral Research Associate and Julia Johnson, Ph.D, Assistant Director of Academic Services, The Teaching Center

 This workshop is open to Washington University graduate students beyond their first year and postdoctoral appointees in STEM, and is part of the STEM Pedagogies series.

 Participating in advanced-level workshops for graduate students does not satisfy departmental requirements to attend introductory-level Teaching Center workshops.
-The departmental requirements are satisfied by participation in TA-Training workshops.
+The departmental requirements are satisfied by participation in Foundations in Teaching Workshops.